 For additional support, the Maryland Early Childhood Family Engagement Framework has seven goals for family engagement to be used across Maryland’s early childhood system and within individual programs.
 Specifically, the following activities celebrating WOYC meet Goal Two of the Framework: Family engagement initiatives should promote positive parent-child relationships.

 Below are five fun-filled WOYC activities to engage children and families daily while promoting school readiness and positive parent-child relationships virtually.

 Making the Band: The Family Edition!
 As a guide, e-mail the Five Tips to Making Music at Home to families a few days in advance.
 Families can create their musical instruments at home, such as strings, brass, woodwinds and percussion.
 After completing their instruments, download a great song, check out a virtual dance party and make a WOYC music video at home using their instruments.
 Share your family band’s live performance with your program and other families on social media.
 Remember to tag @NAEYC and @MDEngageEarly using the hashtags #woyc20 and #MDFamiliesEngage.

 Share with your families Cook’s Corner: Recipes for Healthy Snacks, the Two Bite Club (available in English and Spanish), or Smart Snacking for Children.
 Also, share the 2020 Choose My Plate coloring page so children can add colorful fruit and vegetables to their plates.
 Encourage families to make healthy meals with their children.
 Spending time together in the kitchen builds bonds as well as reading and math skills.
 Ask families to email their healthy meal option ideas to share with the other families in the program.

 It’s Work Together Wednesday

-Partner with parents and families to host a virtual class meet up on Zoom or Google Hangouts.
+Partner with families to host a virtual class meet-up on Zoom or Google Hangouts.
 Share learning activities that can be done at home or just give the children an opportunity to catch up with friends or their favorite teacher.